 How we can support you

-- A call from a Carer Wellbeing Worker with knowledge and understanding of where you live and the condition you support in your caring role.
+- A call from one of our Carer Wellbeing Workers with knowledge and understanding of where you live and the condition you support, in your caring role.
 If a specific condition is something we don’t see often, we will take the time to research and find out as much as possible to support you.
 Currently we can offer these calls via Zoom, if preferred.

 - Information, signposting and referrals to organisations that may help you and the person you care for.

 - Support to complete some funding applications

 - `Open to All` Carer Groups.
-The Community Team hosts monthly sensitively facilitated peer-support carer groups, giving you the chance to meet other carers with a common bond, and to share experiences and information.
-These sessions give you chance to check in and say hello to others, to talk or just to listen, to ask questions, share experiences and learn more about our services.
+The Community Team hosts two monthly sensitively facilitated peer-support carer groups: giving you the chance to meet other carers with a common bond, to share experiences, and information.
+We aim for these sessions, to give you chance to check in and say hello to others, to talk or just to listen, to ask questions, share experiences and learn more about our services.
 You are welcome to pop in for as long as you like.

 These virtual groups are being hosted online using Zoom.
 One of our team will contact you before joining a group to talk through the process and address any concerns.
 Many have been surprised at how easy it is.

-Our Community Team also liaises with all the GP surgeries across the county.
+Our Community Team also liaises with all the GP surgeries & Social Prescriber Teams across the county.
 We ensure surgeries have up to date literature and resources to support carers.
 We also attend surgery events and offer training sessions for surgery staff to ensure they recognise carers and can understand what it is like to be a carer.